Neuroendocrine Tumor of the Lung: Types of Treatment

 Surgery

-Surgery, also called resection, is the removal of the tumor and some surrounding healthy tissue during an operation.
-A surgical oncologist is a doctor who specializes in cancer surgery.
-Completely removing the entire tumor is the standard treatment, when possible.
+When it is possible, completely removing the entire tumor is the standard treatment.
 Most localized (early stage I to II and some stage III) lung NETs are successfully treated with surgery alone.
 The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.
-Often, lymph nodes will be tested for cancer and/or removed during surgery.
+Lymph nodes should be tested for cancer, and sometimes they will need to be removed.

 Surgical options for a lung NET include: